isimmons/office-twit/readme.md

 ### UNSTABLE but works very well for now :-)

 #TODO
+* BIG TODO: VALIDATE ALL THE THINGS - Working on it now that other things are working correctly.
-* BIG TODO: redo all styles for correct organization, deduplication, refactor, etc.
+* Redo all styles for correct organization, deduplication, refactor, etc.
 * Go through entire project checking for SOLID principles
-* Check all endpoints for security
+* Check all endpoints for security (csrf, xss, auth required pages)
-* Do not remove the above two items until application is ready for deploy
+* Do not remove the above items until application is ready for deploy
-* Figure out how I want to implement public viewable profiles
 * Allow search for public viewable profiles from user who is not logged in (not sure?)
 * Create admin section with many configs for company IT administrator to be a Twit Nazi
 * Allow user config to show own personal twitter feed side by side with company feed